LudwigStenberg/azure-uppgift-1/README.md

 ### Testing the API:

-You can test the RegisterVisitor endpoint using the Bruno HTTP client files in `/api/Bruno/`.
+You can test the RegisterVisitor endpoint using the Bruno files in `/api/Bruno/`.
 To install Bruno: https://www.usebruno.com/downloads

 ## Authors